Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal and background processes

-The \MGvATNLO~2.6.5 event generator is used to generate background events originating from the Drell--Yan (DY) dilepton production process $\Pp\Pp\to\PZ/\PGgst$, as well as from diboson production including the electroweak (EW) $\PW\PW$ production in association with two jets $\Pp\Pp\to\PV\PV$.
-These processes are simulated at next-to-LO (NLO) accuracy in perturbative quantum chromodynamics (QCD) with up to two outgoing partons at Born level, with different jet multiplicities treated with the FxFx jet matching and merging~\cite{Frederix:2012ps}.
+The \MGvATNLO~2.6.5 event generator is used to generate background events originating from the Drell--Yan (DY) dilepton production process $\Pp\Pp\to\PZ/\PGgst$, as well as the inclusive diboson production, $\Pp\Pp\to\PW\PW$, including the electroweak (EW) $\PW\PW$ production in association with two jets, except for processes involving top quarks, which are simulated separately as described below.
+These processes are simulated at next-to-LO (NLO) accuracy in perturbative quantum chromodynamics (QCD) with up to two outgoing partons at Born level, with different jet multiplicities treated with the FxFx jet matching and merging procedure~\cite{Frederix:2012ps}.
 The \MGvATNLO generator is also used for the simulation of the minor contribution from other diboson production events, whereas \POWHEG 2.0~\cite{Nason:2004rx,Frixione:2007vw, Alioli:2010xd, Alioli:2010xa, Alioli:2008tz,Frixione_2007, Re:2010bp, Frederix:2012dh} is used for \ttbar and single top quark production.
-Contributions from vector boson scattering processes are at a percent level and are therefore neglected.
+Contributions from EW $\PW\PZ$ and $\PZ\PZ$ production in association with two jets, as well as double parton scattering $\PW\PW$ are at a percent level and are therefore neglected.

 The generators are interfaced with \PYTHIA 8.240~\cite{Sjostrand:2014zea} to model parton showering and hadronization, the underlying event activity, as well as the decay of the $\PGt$ leptons.
+For the signal samples, the modeling of elastic and proton-dissociated contributions follows the procedure described in Ref.~\cite{Harland-Lang:2020veo}.
 The \PYTHIA generator with {CP5} tune~\cite{CMS:2019csb} is used for the description of the underlying event.
 The \textsc{NNPDF3.1} parton distribution function (PDF) set~\cite{Ball:2017nwa} at next-to-NLO accuracy is used for background simulations.
 Additional $\Pp\Pp$ interactions per bunch crossing, known as pileup (PU), are modeled with \PYTHIA and added to the simulated samples with a distribution that is chosen to match that observed in the data.
 Generated events are processed through a \GEANTfour~\cite{Agostinelli:2002hh} simulation of the CMS detector.